z3i/gutenberg/README.md

 Structure is the only obligatory file in Gutenberg.
 Structure is a file called `structure` in `book` folder with any extension.

-Structure extension decides what extension to use for `README`.
+Structure extension desides what extension to use for `README`.
 So, if you have a `structure.md`, the generated file will be `README.md`.
 If it is `structure.txt`, Gutenberg will generate `README.txt`.